-Stances of Faiths on LGBT Issues: Episcopal Church
+Stances of Faiths on LGBTQ Issues: Episcopal Church

 Among its statements of belief, the Episcopal Church includes, “In Jesus, we find that the nature of God is love, and through baptism, we share in his victory over sin and death.”
 They further emphasize, “We strive to love our neighbors as ourselves and respect the dignity of every person.”

 With 2 million members, the Episcopal Church in the United States is just one branch of a worldwide Anglican Communion of 85 million.
 The church operates under the direction of two legislative bodies: the House of Deputies, with lay and clergy representatives from across the church, and the House of Bishops, which includes all bishops of the church.
 Together they make doctrinal, administrative and budgetary decisions at a General Convention that convenes every three years.
 An Executive Council of clergy and lay leaders manages the business of the church in the intervening period, and are elected at each General Convention, with a Presiding Bishop elected every nine years.
 Changes to the church constitution and to canon law are enacted only through a majority vote in both houses.
 The Constitution and Canons of the Episcopal Church set forth the rules and procedures that govern its congregations.